pinobatch/hello-world/Xubuntu_setup.md

     sudo apt install wine-development
     # 103 MB download, 743 MB disk space

+Run `winecfg` to create a Wine prefix.
+This may take a couple minutes, much like the "Hi" screen the first time you log in to a Windows account after installing a service pack or feature update.
 Make some customizations:

-* In Configure Wine > Desktop Integration > Appearance, change Active Title Text, Menu Text, Message Box, and Tooltip Text to Jester Regular 9.
+* In Desktop Integration > Appearance, change Active Title Text, Menu Text, Message Box Text, and Tooltip Text to Jester Regular 9.

 The things I'm most likely to run in Wine: